The court is framing guidelines and issuing directions to ensure the prompt delivery of justice for victims of child sexual abuse.

 On 25 July, Amicus Curiae V Giri submitted a detailed report for the speedy investigation and trial of child rape cases.
 The court directed the Union government to release funds for the establishment of special courts in every district with 100 or more pending cases under the POCSO Act.
 It directed that the special courts be set up within 60 days.

-On 5 August, it tagged an additional case to the suo moto petition: National Commission for Protection of Child Rights v.
+On 5 August, it tagged an additional case to the suo motu petition: National Commission for Protection of Child Rights v.
 Rajesh Kumar.
-Of particular interest to the bench is a January 2018 order, which directs all states to report on the appointment of Special Public Prosecutors under the Protection of Human Rights Act, 1993.
+Furthermore, by way of a January 2018 order, the court directed all states to report on the appointment of Special Public Prosecutors under the Protection of Human Rights Act, 1993.
 As of 13 August 2019, seven states have yet to file a reply.

 Have states implemented Section 30 of the Protection of Human Rights Act, 1993 and appointed Special Public Prosectors?